 Mojitos really are a classic drink.
 The key to a great classic mojito recipe is using fresh mint and fresh lime juice.

 Most classic recipes also use sugar or simple syrup (sugar water).
-I’ve opted to switch things up and use agave syrup because I think the flavour works perfectly with the mint and lime, plus I find stirring in a liquid sugar to be the easiest method!
+I’ve opted to switch things up and use agave syrup because I think the flavor works perfectly with the mint and lime, plus I find stirring in a liquid sugar to be the easiest method!

 Beyond mint and lime, a classic mojito recipe would typically call for white rum and some club soda to top it off.